Get News & Updates Directly To Your Inbox

 Before you go for care, make sure the provider is in your health plan network.
-Those who have agreed to give care for you and other members in your health plan are called “network providers.”
-They may also be called “in-network providers” or “participating providers.”
-Others who do not have a contract in place to give care for you and other plan members are “out-of-network.”
+Those who have agreed to give care for you and other members in your health plan are called network providers.
+They may also be called in-network providers or participating providers.

 It’s important to know the difference.
 By staying in the network, you can take advantage of discounted rates and avoid surprise charges.
 That’s because in-network health providers and your Medicare plan have agreed to a set price for each treatment or procedure in advance.

 Someone who is not in the network can charge higher prices for the same care.
-In addition, you may have to pay a higher copay or deductible for out-of-network care.
+You may also have to pay a higher copay or deductible for out-of-network care.
 Depending on your type of Medicare plan, out-of-network care may not be covered or less than the full amount of the bill may be paid.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.